 Click Get Automated Tax on the top right.

 Click + Add Country to add the regions you sell and ship to anywhere in the world.
 Avalara will automatically calculate the tax compliance rate for each geolocation you add.

 Using the Avalara integration can reduce the time you spend on tax-related activities by 50% or more.
 It can also keep you ahead of the competition.
 Research from Aberdeen Strategy & Research shows that leading organizations are 3.3x more likely to have automated workflows for tax preparation, filing, and remittance, including streamlined processes for calculating taxes across multiple geographies.

 How to stay abreast of eCommerce sales tax changes

 Tax laws change constantly.

-You can get a full list of 2022 online sales tax changes here.
+View a full list of 2023 online sales tax changes.

 Turn online sales tax into your superpower